Nilemos/SimpleCounter/README.md

 ## Additional features:
   * Add the ability to reset the counter.
   * Change the color depending type of pressed button.
+    * When number is increases then background turns light-green.
+    * When number is decreases then background turns pink.
   * Store the counter value in SharedPreferences.